yassine-thlija/FoLT-Summaries/README.md

 ### FoLT-Summaries
 - This Repo contains summaries for Foundations of Language Technology (*TU Darmstadt, Winter 23/24*)
 - Note:
-  - There might be some spelling mistakes, but the info is 100% relevent, as everything is based on the Lectures
+  - There might be some spelling mistakes, but the info is 100% relevant, as everything is based on the Lectures